djleamen/statsjam/README.md

 ## 📱 Usage

-- Browse the complete list of NHL teams
+- **Browse teams** - View the complete list of NHL teams with logos and basic info
-- Click on any team to view roster and team statistics
+- **Team details** - Click on any team to view roster, statistics, and team performance
-- View detailed player profiles with performance metrics
-- Explore current season statistics for teams and players
+- **Player profiles** - Click on any player to see detailed stats, photos, and career information
+- **Playoff bracket** - Navigate to the Playoffs section to view tournament brackets and series
+- **Season data** - Access both regular season and playoff statistics where available
+- **Responsive design** - Enjoy the same experience on desktop, tablet, or mobile devices

 ## 📝 License